 Phase 2: Implementation & Evaluation

-It's up to you how long the implementation and evaluation phase lasts — just remember to track progress throughout your campaign!
-Regroup with your campaign team and any committees you’ve created at least every 1 to 2 months.
+Evaluating your progress and successes is an important part of improving your efforts to promote physical activity over time.
+If you're running a campaign, regroup with your campaign team and any committees you’ve created at least every 1 to 2 months.
 That way, you can assess the campaign’s progress and decide what you want to do differently moving forward.

 Develop and disseminate materials